masamerc/sevp/README.md

 # external config provider has a special option called `read_config`
 # if true, it will read profiles from ~/.aws/config
 read_config = false
-# if read_config = true, the following options are ignored
+# if read_config = true, the following options will have no effect
 target_var = "AWS_PROFILE"
 possible_values = ["prod1", "prod2"]